icekidtech/bizmall-payment-gateway/README.md

 ## Overview

-This monorepo contains three main components:
+This project contains three main components:
 - **Blockchain**: Smart contracts written in Tact for the TON blockchain
 - **Backend**: Node.js API built with Express and TypeScript
 - **Frontend**: React UI components for the payment checkout experience